qsimeon/worm-graph/README.md

 Activate the new environment: `conda activate worm-graph`

 Add the `worm-graph` root directory to Anaconda path: `conda develop .`
    <br>*Important:* Do not skip this step step!
-Otherwise you will be faced with several `ModuleNotFoundError`s.
+Otherwise you will be faced with several `ModuleNotFoundError`.

 Verify that the new environment was installed correctly: `conda env list`
    <br>You can also use `conda info --envs`.